 UNIDO, USAID, Government of Italy, Hewlett-Packard (HP)

-An initiative to encourage youth employment through entrepreneurship and enterprise development in four vulnerable regions of Tunisia: Kairouan, Kasserine, Le Kef and Sidi Bouzid.
-The project aims at enhancing the knowledge and delivery capacity of local business support institutions and provides direct support to entrepreneurs and enterprises through technical assistance, training and business coaching.
-The project provides a business coaching program for start-ups, and assists aspiring entrepreneurs in preparing business plans.
+An initiative to encourage youth employment through entrepreneurship and enterprise development in four vulnerable regions of Tunisia: Kairouan, Kasserine, Le Kef, and Sidi Bouzid.
+The project aims at enhancing the knowledge and delivery capacity of local business support institutions and provides direct support to entrepreneurs and enterprises through technical assistance, training, and business coaching.
+The project provides a business coaching program for startups, and assists aspiring entrepreneurs in preparing business plans.
 Entrepreneurs learn how to apply the innovative IT tools and business concepts of HP’s Learning Initiative for Entrepreneurs (HP LIFE) to their projects.
-Educators and students are trained through HP LIFE e-Learning workshops that is organized at the Higher Institute of Technological Studies (ISET) and in universities in the four regions.
+Educators and students are trained through HP LIFE e-Learning workshops that are organized at the Higher Institute of Technological Studies (ISET) and in universities in the four regions.

 Towards gender parity: women in creative industries in Pakistan

 UNIDO and Pakistan Stone Development Company (PASDEC)